pyflies/pyflies/docs/types-expressions.md

     <expression> loop

-where `expression` evaluates to list or range.
+where `expression` evaluates to a list or range.

 For example: